Blanchett denies lesbian affairs as 'Carol' film wows Cannes

 "But in 2015, the point should be: Who cares?," she added.

-"Carol" follows hard on the heels of the graphic "La Vie d'Adele" (Blue is the Warmest Color) about a lesbian affair, which won Cannes's top Palme d'Or prize two years ago.
+"Carol" follows hard on the heels of the graphic "La Vie d'Adele" (Blue is the Warmest Colour) about a lesbian affair, which won Cannes's top Palme d'Or prize two years ago.

 Haynes's gorgeously photographed and sensitively plotted film is distinctly less racy but hugely sympathetic to the relationship of two women who fall in love when they set eyes on each other in a store at Christmas time.